Tanu Muino: Career

-Music videos
+In 2022, she directed the music video for Harry Styles' lead single "As It Was" from his third studio album Harry's House, which became Billboard's number-one song of 2022 globally.

+In 2024, she directed the Eurovision Song Contest 2024 staging for Ukrainian representatives, rap artist Alyona Alyona and singer Jerry Heil.

+The performance, which took place on May 11, 2024, in Malmö, Sweden, presented their song "Teresa & Maria", resulting in a third-place finish for Ukraine.

+Videography

-Awards
+Awards and nominations

 The record holder for the number of awards in the category "Best Video Clip" of the annual Ukrainian YUNA award (won three years in a row: in 2016, 2017 and 2018).
 Winner in the category "Music Video Maker of the Year" according to the M1 Music Awards (2018).

-In 2021, she won the MTV Video Music Award for Best Direction along with Lil Nas X for the music video of Montero (Call Me by Your Name).
+In 2021, she won the MTV Video Music Award for Best Direction along with Lil Nas X for the music video of "Montero (Call Me by Your Name)".
+In 2022, her work directing the music video for Harry Styles' song "As it Was" was nominated for the MTV Video Music Award for Best Direction.